The business traveler and child custody

 The childs interests come first and last

-The good news and the challenge are that your child’s interests are everything to the court.
+The good news and the challenge are that when it comes to business travel and child custody your child’s interests are everything to the court.
 Whatever you or your spouse want will be put to that test.

 All factors contributing to the child’s interests can be considered, so no complete list or priority set is possible.
 Certainly, the history of each parent’s travel schedule is fair game.
 Other factors often include: